riscv-boom/riscv-boom/docs/sections/branch-prediction/backing-predictor.rst

     The Backing Branch Predictor (BPD) Unit.
 The Front-end sends the “next PC” (npc) to the BPD (F0 stage).
 A hash of the npc and the global history is used to index the predictor tables.
 The predictor tables (ideally stored in SRAM) are accessed in parallel with the instruction cache (F1/2 stage).
-    The BPD then returns a prediction for each instruction in the fetch packet.
+    The BPD then returns a prediction for each instruction in the Fetch Packet.
 The instructions returning from the instruction cache are quickly decoded; any branches that are predicted as taken will redirect the front- end from the F3 stage.
 Prediction snapshots and metadata are stored in the branch rename snapshots (for fixing the predictor after mispredictions) and the Branch Re-order Buffer (for updating the predictor in the